tomphp/functional-refactorings/catalog/recursion-to-filter.md

 ## Motivation

-Selectively filter a list of items into a new, smaller list of items, based on defined criteria, in the form of a boolean statement or function.
-The main benefit of this approach is it separates the predicate logic from the filtering code, providing more opportunity for function reuse and composability.
-It describes the action rather than the implementation of the action, improving legibility.
-Also it is not restricted by stack size in languages where tail call recursion is not supported.
+In functional programming `map`, `reduce` and `filter` (and their synonyms) become fundamental building blocks for your programs.

+`filter` is used when you want to remove items from a list based on some predicate test.

+Using `filter` instead of a loop or recursive function creates more declarative code.
+It describes the process which you are performing on the data, rather than how you are implementing it.

+It also separates to the responsibility of iterating over the collection from the per item filtering rules.
+This increases reusability and composability.

 ## Description

+This refactoring can be identified when you have a recursive function that does some form of inline filtering, possibly along with other manipulation.
+Once identified, the filtering logic can be extracted out to an anonymous or named function.

 The filter takes a function (called a predicate) that is passed each element from the original list.
 If the function returns `true` then that item is included in the new list.
-If it returns false then that item is not included.
+If it returns false, then that item is not included.
-This refactoring can be identified when you have a recursive function that does some form of inline filtering, possibly along with other manipulation.
-Once identified, the filtering logic can be extracted out to an anonymous function or another function.
-This is an immutable operation, returning a new list and not affecting the original.

 ## Examples